jesusrmoreno/lipstick/Readme.md

 To override these you can create a .lipstickrc file (this file must follow toml syntax) in the same directory as your git folder.
-For instance the file used in this config is as follows:
+For instance the file used in this app is as follows:
 ```toml
 [commitKinds]
 format = ":art:"